Soul And / Or Related Artists

 Tommy Sims

-Soon after, his father remarried and Tommy's new stepbrother started taking bass lessons.
+Tommy's father remarried and Tommy's new stepbrother began taking bass lessons.

 The instructor proclaimed him a natural at age 11.